 5.3.2 Access control

-Information on cell access restrictions associated with the Access Classes or ACDC categories is broadcast as system information, [3].
+Information on cell access restrictions associated with the Access Classes or ACDC categories is broadcast as system information, (see MFA TS 36.331 [3]).

 The UE shall ignore Access Class or ACDC category related cell access restrictions when selecting a cell to camp on, i.e. it shall not reject a cell for camping on because access on that cell is not allowed for any of the Access Classes or ACDC categories of the UE.
 A change of the indicated access restriction shall not trigger cell reselection by the UE.

-Access Class or ACDC category related cell access restrictions shall be checked by the UE when starting RRC connection establishment procedure as specified in [3].
+Access Class or ACDC category related cell access restrictions shall be checked by the UE when starting RRC connection establishment procedure as specified in MFA TS 36.331 [3].

 5.3.3 Emergency call